lknsintim/lknsintim/README.md

 - 👋 Hi, I’m @lknsintim
-- 👀 I’m interested in pulling baddies
+- 👀 I’m interested in your wife
-- 🌱 I’m currently learning how to chase the dough
+- 🌱 I’m currently learning how to create fine shytes
-- 💞️ I’m looking to collaborate on a 2 man
+- 💞️ I’m looking to collaborate on deez
-- 📫 How to reach me landline
+- 📫 How to reach me telegraph
 - 😄 Pronouns: big/man
 - ⚡ Fun fact: I own 12 cobalt mines in the congo